SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 ![app tiles](apptiles.png)

 Feel free to explore these apps and try them out.
-There will be no data yet - no inbox items, no workflow definitions and no workflow instances.
+Unless you've looked at the Workflow service before today, there will be no data yet - no inbox items, no workflow definitions and no workflow instances.
 That will change in the coming exercises!

 ### 4. Specify an alias for the site